rewanth1997/mp3-downloader/README.md

 # mp3-downloader

-mp3 downloader for Linux operating system.
+mp3 downloader for Linux operating system.<br>
 Download any audio file just by giving its name as an argument.

 Instructions to run :
-For example, I want to download the audio file of closer song.
+For example, I want to download the audio file of closer song.Execute the following command in your terminal.

 `python code.py "closer"`

-One....Two....Three....Boom!!
+One....Two....Three....Boom!!<br>
 A downloads folder will be created inside the current directory and the audio file can be found there.

-MIT Licensed
+MIT Licensed<br>
 Author: Rewanth Cool